chefdommm/Fin-Tech-Assignment-1/README.md

 * Blockchain and Cryptocurrencies
 * Open Banking

-<mark>What have been the major trends and innovations of this domain over the last 5-10 years?</mark?
+<span style="background-color: #FFFF00">What have been the major trends and innovations of this domain over the last 5-10 years?</span>

 Some of the trends in Finace services have been
 1) Digital Transformation